Three Cheese Lasagna Rolls are baked under a ready-made marinara sauce for a rich and creamy, cheesy and delish pasta dish.

 - 8 lasagna noodles cooked al dente

-- Place a lasagna noodle on a flat surface and cover with a layer of cheese mixture (just enough to cover the noodle), leaving about 1 inch at each end.
+- Lay out the cooked noodles on a flat surface.
+Divide cheese mixture over the noodles and spread it leaving about 1 inch at each end.

-- Roll up and place seam side down into the baking dish.
+- Roll and place seam side down in the baking dish.
+Top with remaining sauce

 - Sprinkle the remaining 1 cup of shredded mozzarella on top.

-Bake at 350 degrees for 20-25 minutes or until cheese is slightly browned and bubbly.
+- Bake at 350˚F for 20-25 minutes or until cheese is slightly browned and bubbly.